-Outbreak at jail annex over; new cases emerge at Kannapolis facility - Salisbury Post
+UPDATED: Outbreak at jail annex over; new cases emerge at Kannapolis facility - Salisbury Post

 Other data

-Across the state, 191,019 people have been confirmed to have the virus after 2.75 million completed tests, for a rate of 5.1%.
-Additionally, 904 people are being hospitalized and 3,207 people have died.
+Across the state, 192,248 people have been confirmed to have the virus after 2.77 million completed tests.
+Additionally, 882 people are being hospitalized and 3,235 people have died.

 A weekly update from local hospitals shows 44 of the 103 available beds are currently being used, along with seven of the 61 available ventilators.
 Those numbers include people outside of Rowan County who seek care here.

-Note: UPDATED: Outbreak at jail annex over; new cases emerge at Kannapolis facility